compwright/authoramandabarber.com/_posts/2022-04-04-what-all-birds-sing.md

 Quite often, the keys to our own cages are held in our hands.
 Even if they aren’t, we can always try to escape.
 The point is, even if the choice is between captivity or the possibility of death or some other pain inflicted upon you by an outside source—you still have a choice.
 We always have a choice.

-Angelou’s poem will get quoted in my novel because it is its true, even if one part hasn't been told.
+Angelou’s poem will get quoted in my novel because it is true, even if one part hasn't been told.
 So, it seems only fitting that I close with a wholly true poem about a free bird.
 This is what I wish for all of you.

 ![](/images/uploads/e4251c06-b6ff-496e-a2d2-a13bf0da02bd_4_5005_c.jpeg)